Companies that use Microsoft Defender

 The pain points center on managing complex, multi-cloud security at scale.
 I noticed repeated emphasis on "reducing alert fatigue and improving detection accuracy," "proactive threat hunting to discover hidden threats," and ensuring "secure, resilient, and user-friendly identity experience."
 Companies want to "move at the speed and scale of hybrid attackers" while maintaining visibility across sprawling technology stacks.
 The recurring theme is building proactive, automated security postures that protect critical assets without overwhelming small teams or requiring massive headcount expansion.

-👥 What types of companies is most likely to use Microsoft Defender?
+👥 What types of companies use Microsoft Defender?

 Company Characteristics